Kedoodle/kedoodle.github.io/notes/linkedin-learning/learning-kubernetes.md

 Minikube is a simple way to get a lightweight cluster running on a local machine - it creates a virtual machine and deploys a single-node cluster.

 A pod is the simplest unit in the Kubernetes world, representing a process running on the cluster.
 The pod includes your Docker application container or containers, storage, **a unique IP**, and a configuration of how the container should run.
 You can create, deploy, and delete pods.
 Pods are designed to be ephemeral and disposable.
 It is advised to use higher-level controllers, e.g deployments, instead of pods directly.
 Pods have many states throughout their lifecycle - `Pending`, `Running`, `Succeeded`, `Failed`, or `CrashLoopBackOff`.
+# **Nodes and Pods**

+A node is a worker machine within the cluster.
+It can be a physical or virtual machine.
+Each node must have a `kubelet` process, `kube-proxy` process, container runtime, and a process like Supervisord which can restart components.
+When using Kubernetes in production, the recommendation is to have at least three nodes within the cluster.

+Minikube is a simple way to get a lightweight cluster running on a local machine - it creates a virtual machine and deploys a single-node cluster.

+A pod is the simplest unit in the Kubernetes world, representing a process running on the cluster.
+The pod includes your Docker application container or containers, storage, ****a unique IP****, and a configuration of how the container should run.
+You can create, deploy, and delete pods.
+Pods are designed to be ephemeral and disposable.
+It is advised to use higher-level controllers, e.g deployments, instead of pods directly.
+Pods have many states throughout their lifecycle - `Pending`, `Running`, `Succeeded`, `Failed`, or `CrashLoopBackOff`.

+# Controllers

+Pods are the basic building blocks in Kubernetes, but we use higher level controllers instead of pods directly.
+Controllers help with application reliability, scaling, and load balancing.

+## Deployments and ReplicaSets

+A `ReplicaSet` defines how many replicas of a pod should be running at all times and monitors these pods as a single unit.
+When the number of pods reduces below the specified count e.g. due to a pod crashing, the `ReplicaSet` controller will start up a new instance.

+The `Deployment` controller uses YAML files to declare the creation, and updates of, `ReplicaSets` and therefore pods.
+Each time a new deployment configuration is applied, a new `ReplicaSet` is created.
+The previous `ReplicaSet` is preserved and made available for rollback in case the new deployment is configured incorrectly.

+## DaemonSets

+A `DaemonSet` will ensure that every node in the cluster has a copy of a specific pod.
+As the cluster adds or removes a node, a `DaemonSet` will add or remove that pod.
+Removing a `DaemonSet` will remove all associated pods.
+Common uses are for log aggregration and monitoring.

+## Jobs

+A `Job` monitors completion of pods carrying out batched processes.
+Cron jobs are used to run a process at a given time and repeat at another time.

+## Services

+A `Service` creates networking between pods across different deployments.
+Each `Service` is assigned a unique IP address which persists through the lifetime of the `Service`.

+Pods can be configured to communicate with the `Service` rather than an individual, ephemeral pod.
+For example, a frontend pod would depend on a backend `Service` instead of an individual backend pod which may not later exist.

+A `Service` can be internal (`ClusterIP`), where the IP is only reachable within the cluster, or it can be external (`NodePort`), where an endpoint is exposed on the IP of each `Node` at a static port.
+A `Service` can also be a `LoadBalancer` type when using an external cloud provider's load balancing capability.

+# Organisation

+## Labels

+A label is a key value pair attached to a Kubernetes object.
+The key is unique per object.
+Labels are used to organise the objects within the cluster in some meaningful way.
+They can be added at deployment or afterwards, and can be modified at any time.

+## Selectors

+Labels are powerful when used with selectors.
+Selectors pluck out objects based on their labels.
+There are equality-based selectors (equal or not equal) and set-based (in, not in, or exists).
+Typically, selectors are used with `kubectl` to filter objects.

+## Namespaces

+A namespace is a virtual segment of the physical cluster.
+Namespaces are useful for larger organisations where there are many users utilising the cluster resources - a namespace can be scoped for a particular function, team, or subset of users.
+Names for objects are scoped within the namespace, allowing names to be reused within the cluster.
+There is a `default` namespace when a cluster is created.

+## kubelet

+The `kubelet` is an agent running on each node in the cluster.
+It watches for pod assignments to the node, executes pod containers using the container engine, manages pod volumes and secrets, and runs status health checks against pods and the node.

+`kubelet` checks that the containers defined in `PodSpecs`, provided by the `kube-apiserver`, are healthy and running.
+Containers created outside of Kubernetes are not managed by `kubelet`.

+## kube-proxy

+The `kube-proxy` also runs on each worker node in the cluster.
+It reflects services, defined against the `kube-apiserver`, onto each node and forwards network traffic across backends.
+There are three operating modes for `kube-proxy`: `userspace` (older and fall-back mode), `iptables` (faster and current default), and `ipvs` or `kernelspace` (Windows).

+`kube-proxy` monitors the API server for the addition and removal of services.
+When a new service is detected, a random port is opened on the local node and connections to the port are proxied to an appropriate backend pod.